Quick Start

 | Command | Description |

-kiskis upload | Upload config for a version pattern |
+kiskis upload | Upload a config document for a (key, version) pattern |

 kiskis encrypt | Encrypt a file locally (ZK mode) |